When is the last time you threw a baseball at one of your roof vents?

 “If you’re in a place like downtown Toronto, people are concerned that raccoons will chew through the plastic—but they’ll do this with metal too,” explained Burtch.
 “The raccoon will actually lean up against the metal until it caves in.”

 Using plastic is important, but it’s also important to choose the right type of plastic.
 With a Duraflo roof vent made from polypropylene (PP), you’re getting a product that won’t crack in temperatures up to -40 degrees Celsius.
-Check out our video of our installers putting this feature to the test.

 Alternatively, polyethylene (PE) resins won’t last in colder climates, and will often crack.
 At Duraflo, we also include a UV protective additives in our proprietary material formulation in our roof vents to make sure our products will not be damaged by the elements.